ali-vayani/ali-vayani/README.md

 Busy wit: Learning ML (and school 😭)

 What i wanna learn:
-    - how to code
+  - how to code...

-    nah but fr...
+  nah but fr
   - 3js
   - rust
-    - reinforcment learning & a bunch more ML stuff
+  - reinforcement learning & a bunch more ML stuff

 <!--